Configuring ASP.NET Process Identity

 userName The name of the Windows account under which the process will run.

 password The clear-text password for the account.
 There are security risks associated with storing clear-text passwords in a configuration file.
-If you store credentials in the configuration file, you should encrypt the contents of the <processModel> configuration element by using the ASP.NET Set Registry console application (Aspnet_setreg.exe).
+If you store credentials in the configuration file, you should encrypt the contents of the <processModel> configuration element using the ASP.NET Set Registry console application (Aspnet_setreg.exe).
 For information about how to use the ASP.NET Set Registry console application, see article 329290, "How to use the ASP.NET utility to encrypt credentials and session state connection strings," in the Microsoft Knowledge Base at the Microsoft support Web site.
-For applications that are published on the Internet, use an alternative means of running the application under a specific identity, such as impersonating the anonymous identity that is supplied by IIS.
+For applications that are published on the Internet, use an alternative means of running the application under a specific identity, such as impersonating the anonymous identity supplied by IIS.
 For more information, see Using IIS Authentication with ASP.NET Impersonation.

 The following example shows how to set these attributes, in the <processModel> element of a configuration file, to run the worker process under a local user account.